sadeeabdullah/alphabet-clush/README.md

 - Simple and easy-to-use interface.
 - Real-time feedback on typing speed.
 - No back-end required, all functionalities are handled on the front-end.
+- Press Enter to open the play ground and you can anytime quite the game by pressing Esc.

 ## Technologies Used